 significantly a ffected” sa id UNWTO Secre tary-General, Taleb Rifai.

 “Security is a prerequisite for tourism and is a priority for us all.
-In this respect, UNWTO urges governments to include tourismadministrations in th eir national se curity planning andimplementation structu res a nd pr ocedures, not only to ensure that the sector’s exposure to threats is m inimised but also to maximise the sector’s ability to support wto2security and facilitation,as seamless travel and safety go hand in hand”, he added.
+In this respect, UNWTO urges governments to include tourismadministrations in th eir national se curity planning andimplementation structu res a nd pr ocedures, not only to ensure that the sector’s exposure to threats is m inimised but also to maximise the sector’s ability to support security and facilitation,as seamless travel and safety go hand in hand”, he added.

 Regional Results